 This still goes on, but the ability to game the system was dealt a serious blow in 2015 when Michigan police began using the LEIN system directly from their police cars.
 This allows a police officer to verify a driver’s insurance status.

-Why is it important that police can tell if you have insurance by running your plates?
+Why is it important that police can tell if you have insurance by running your plates in Michigan?

-It is important that police can tell if you have insurance by running your plates because it motivates drivers to purchase and maintain the auto insurance that is required under Michigan law and, thus, avoid the severe criminal and financial penalties that Michigan imposes for driving without auto insurance.
+In Michigan, it is important that police can tell if you have insurance by running your plates because it motivates drivers to purchase and maintain the auto insurance that is required under state law and, thus, avoid the severe criminal and financial penalties that Michigan imposes for driving without insurance.

 Those penalties could include: (1) being found guilty of a misdemeanor; (2) a fine between $200 and $500; (3) a year in jail; (4) suspension of your driver’s license; (5) inability to renew your vehicle registration; (6) being disqualified from suing for pain and suffering compensation and/or No-Fault benefits if you are injured in a crash; and (7) being held financially liable for the medical bills and lost wages of anyone else injured in a crash that you are involved in – even if you were 100% not at-fault for the auto accident.

-How can police tell if you have insurance by running plates?
+How can police tell if you have insurance by running plates in Michigan?

 When a Michigan auto insurance company issues a No-Fault auto policy, it must notify the Secretary of State of the name and address of the named insured, the vehicle identification number for the insured vehicle and the policy number.
 But the Secretary of State “shall not require the information to be transmitted more frequently than every 14 days.”
 (MCL 500.3101a(1))

-Can the police stop you for no insurance based on a computer check of your plates?
+Can the police stop you for no insurance based on a computer check of your plates in Michigan?